Importing files from a CMS library into Git.

 3. What's available for demonstration?

 (in VMS syntax) located by the URL.
-Creates a git repository and
+Create a Git repository and

-adds the retrieved CMS elements to the master.
+add the retrieved CMS elements to the Git master.

 IMPORT MODE OPTIONS

-to a git branch CLASS starting at the root of the git master.
+to a Git branch CLASS starting at the root of the Git repository.

-If a git repository for this CMS library already exists and the CLASS
+If a Git repository for this CMS library already exists and the

--h Import the full main line of the CMS LIBRARY according to its history.
+-h Import the full main line of the CMS LIBRARY.

-Creates a repository with the elements in the master
+Creates a Git repository with the elements in the master.

 OPTIONS